julianodesanti/julianodesanti/README.md

 - 👋 Hi, I’m @julianodesanti
 - 👀 I’m interested in branding
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning CSS, JS, and SQL
 - 💞️ I’m looking to collaborate in socioenvironmental research
 - 📫 How to reach me www.burysurf.com